Can I skip the opening sentence for this post?

 The above opening lines may be short, but they’re obvious statements, killing readers’ interest.
 There’s no incentive to read on.

-A little-known shortcut for web writers
+A little-known shortcut for catchy opening sentences

 Getting nervous about writing a good first sentence?